arnold-c/PhD-Dissertation/chapter_3/lca_manuscript.typ

 == Results
 === Demographics
-Full details can be found in the prior paper @arnoldLongitudinalStudyImpact2022, but briefly: 1410 returning students were recruited, 725 were enrolled, and 684 students completed clinic visits for serum collection between 26 October and 21 December 2020.
+Full details can be found in the @d4a and accompanying paper @arnoldLongitudinalStudyImpact2022, but briefly: 1410 returning students were recruited, 725 were enrolled, and 684 students completed clinic visits for serum collection between 26 October and 21 December 2020.
 Of these, 673 students also completed the behavioral survey between 23 October and 8 December 2020.
 The median age of the participants was 20 years (IQR: 19-21), 64.5% identified as female and 34.6% as male, and 81.9% identified as white.
 A large proportion (30.4%) were positive for IgG antibodies, and 93.5% (100) of the 107 students with a prior positive test reported testing positive only after their return to campus.

 === LCA Fitting
 Of the 673 participants, most students intended to always mask (81.0%), always cover their coughs/sneezes (81.9%), and always stay home when ill (78.2%) (@tbl-plan-adherence).
-Two of the least common intentions were social distancing by maintaining a distance of at least 6 feet from others outside of their home, avoiding crowded places and mass gatherings \> 25 people (43.4% and 53.1% respectively), and avoiding face-touching with unwashed hands (43.5%).
+Three of the least common intentions were social distancing by maintaining a distance of at least 6 feet from others outside of their home, avoiding crowded places and mass gatherings > 25 people, and avoiding face-touching with unwashed hands (43.4% and 53.1%, 43.5%, respectively).

 #let intention_table = csv("./manuscript_files/tables/intention-responses.csv")